pusher/pusher-websocket-react-native/README.md

 });
 ```

-Additional parameters to be sent when the channel authentication endpoint is called.
+Additional parameters are to be sent when the channel authentication endpoint is called.
 When using [ajax authentication](https://pusher.com/docs/authenticating_users#ajax_authentication) the parameters are passed as additional `POST` parameters.
 When using [jsonp authentication](http://pusher.com/docs/authenticating_users#jsonp_authentication) the parameters are passed as `GET` parameters.
 This can be useful with web application frameworks that guard against [CSRF (Cross-site request forgery)](http://en.wikipedia.org/wiki/Cross-site_request_forgery).

 CSRF

 If you require a CSRF header for incoming requests to the private channel authentication endpoint on your server, you should add a CSRF token to the `auth` hash under `headers`.
-This is applicable to frameworks which apply CSRF protection by default.
+This applies to frameworks which use CSRF protection by default.

 ```typescript
 const pusher = await pusher.init(